The modern way of labeling

 Apply any classification model to our labels.

 We have two restrictions when it comes to our platform.
 First, your task must be a classification.
-Second, your data must fit into JSON format, e.g. simple text, tabular data or parsed documents.
+Second, your data must theoretically fit into a JSON format, e.g. simple text, tabular data or parsed documents.
+This works for common formats such as spreadsheets, CSV-files and many more.
 Other than that, there are no restrictions.

 You can apply the labeled data to any Machine Learning infrastructure.
 This can be a custom Machine Learning model you implemented in a Jupyter Notebook or an ML model build using your favorite AutoML providers.